mcallegari/qlcplus-docs/pages/01.basics/01.overview/default.v4.md

 1. Participating in the [QLC+ official forum](https://www.qlcplus.org/forum/)
 2. Suggesting improvements to this documentation (See the top right "Edit this page" button)
+3. Helping to translate QLC+ into your language.
+Refer to [this page](https://github.com/mcallegari/qlcplus/wiki/How-to-translate-QLC-plus-in-your-language) to learn more.
-3. Telling your friends about QLC+
+4. Telling your friends about QLC+
-4. Using QLC+ for your projects!
+5. Using QLC+ for your projects!

 ### Safety warning!
 QLC+ is not designed or certified for safety-critical applications such as pyrotechnics, flame effects, CO₂ jets, or motorized stage elements.
 While QLC+ can control these devices, it does not provide safety interlocks, channel locking, or fail-safe mechanisms.
 Your computer may crash or behave unpredictably under certain conditions.